Two-Week Portugal Road Trip, with Stopovers in Spain and France

 9th Day: Vilamoura Beach

-Since our kid likes the beach very much, we spent another day on the beach.
-It was a simple day, swimming in the water and tried to build sand sculptures with our child, but it was a day full of family pleasure.
+Since our little one adored the beach, we decided to spend another delightful day by the seaside.
+It turned out to be a simple yet joyous day, with moments spent swimming in the water and attempting to craft sand sculptures with our child.
+It was a day brimming with family happiness.

 10th Day: Loulé